 Step 3: Observe the uninstallation prompts to uninstall the suite.

 Step 4: After the uninstalling the program, restart your PC

-Step 1: Go here to locate the removal program for the security suite you want to remove from your PC.
+Step 1: Go list of anti malware product removal tools to locate the removal program for the security suite you want to remove from your PC.